Cimbali/pympress/README.md

   * Introspection bindings for poppler may be shipped separately, ensure you have those as well (`typelib-1_0-Poppler-0_18` on OpenSUSE, `gir1.2-poppler-0.18` on Ubuntu)
 * optionally [VLC](https://www.videolan.org/vlc/), to play videos (with the same bitness as Python) and the [python-vlc](https://pypi.org/project/python-vlc/) bindings.
+* optionally Gstreamer to play videos (which is a Gtk library)

 ### On linux platforms
 The dependencies are often installed by default, or easily available through your package or software manager.